ALL FIELDS REQUIRED*

 Getting a job in today’s marketplace may be easier compared to past years.
 But if you are a pregnant woman, the road to a job may still be as difficult as when the last depression killed jobs.
 This is because not every employer understands (or follows) the rules governing pregnant workers and may discriminate against them.
 Because of this, it is important for pregnant workers to protect themselves against unscrupulous employers.
+Speaking to a pregnancy discrimination lawyer may also help.

 This post will provide some helpful tips.